Integrated Pest Management Overview: Part 3

 Larvicides are applied to aquatic habitats to kill immature mosquitoes before adult emergence.
 Three widely used larvicides in IMM programs include methoprene, Bti, and B. sphaericus.
 Each offers distinct advantages depending on habitat type, persistence needs, and target species.

 - Methoprene (Altosid®) is an insect growth regulator (IGR) that mimics juvenile hormone and disrupts metamorphosis to prevent adult emergence.
-While it is especially suited for floodwater or semi-permanent habitats, such as catch basins, marshes and irrigated lands where Culex and other multivoltine species develop, it is also effective in temporary sources, such as containers, tree holes and snowmelt ponds.
-Because Methoprene is not reliant on ingestion, it is efficacious in cold water when larval metabolism is slow, and feeding is minimal.
+While it is especially suited for floodwater or semi-permanent habitats, such as catch basins, marshes, and irrigated lands where Culex and other multivoltine species develop, it is also effective in temporary sources such as containers, tree holes, and snowmelt ponds.
+Because methoprene is not reliant on ingestion, it is efficacious in cold water when larval metabolism is slow, and feeding is minimal.
 Methoprene is available in liquid, pellet, granular, and briquet formulations that provide anywhere from 7 to 150 days of control.

 - Bacillus thuringiensis israelensis (Bti) is a naturally occurring soil bacterium that produces endotoxins that destroy the gut lining of larval mosquitoes after ingestion.
 Bti acts rapidly, often within 24 hours, and has minimal impact on non-target organisms.
 It is commonly used for temporary and semi-permanent habitats such as natural and artificial containers, transient floodwater, and drainage ditches, where larvae actively feed on available microorganisms in the water column and long residual control is not critical.

-- Lysinibacillus sphaericus (formerly Bacillus sphaericus) provides longer residual control than Bti because its spores can recycle under certain larval habitat conditions.
-It is particularly effective against Culex mosquitoes, and at higher application rates, can provide efficacy in polluted waters—such as catch basins, wastewater lagoons, and septic ditches—where Bti activity may be less effective.
+control than Bti because its spores can recycle under certain larval habitat conditions.
+It is particularly effective against

 Matching Treatment to Habitat